ERC-20

-There are a few core contracts that implement the behavior specified in the EIP:
+There are a few core contracts that implement the behavior specified in the ERC:

 Additionally there are multiple custom extensions, including: